roffatech/Excel/README.md

 1 and data beginning in row 2.
 Column C has 'raw' phone number data; column D has the desired format.

-Put the formula in D2 and then copy/paste it down to as many rows as you like.

-I did that by saving the formula to D2, then pressing Ctrl-C to put that cell's content in the clipboard.
+I applied the formula to 100 rows by saving the formula to D2, then pressing Ctrl-C to put that cell's content in the clipboard.
 I then selected 99 more rows of cells in column D so that the formula would be applied from D3 to D101.

-If a cell in column C was blank, then the corresponding cell in column D will also be blank.
+If a cell in column C was blank, then the corresponding cell in column D would also be blank.

 If your raw phone number data does not start in C2, then edit Phone-Number-Formula.txt and replace every occurrance